al3xandr3/al3xandr3.github.io/_posts/2010-12-01-homemade-autoupdater.md

 ---
-layout: post

 title: Homemade Auto-Updater
 category: project
 tags:
   - automation
   - emacs
   - project
-intro: "Script to update an application to the last version.
+excerpt: "Script to update an application to the last version.
 It automates the process of downloading and installing the app"
 ---

 Here's a script that i use frequently to update an application to the last